Free Correctional Officer Practice Test: Tips, Sample Questions & Expert Guidance [2024]

 Upon arrival, she was met by the sight of a distressed inmate, named Matthew Brinkley, as per the records of his identification (ID: 5B342-256-68-593-1).
 Brinkley was found slumped over his workbench in the prison's carpentry workshop, surrounded by other inmates who stood back in apprehensive silence.

 In accordance with the protocols, Officer Linton swiftly took charge of the situation.
 Noting the gravity of Brinkley's condition, she promptly alerted the prison's medical personnel and requested immediate assistance.
-Meanwhile, fellow officer Sergeant Thomas Reid, who had been stationed at the facility since early morning, was excused from the scene, sparing him additional stress from the unfolding event.
+Meanwhile, fellow correction officer Sergeant Thomas Reid, who had been stationed at the facility since early morning, was excused from the scene, sparing him additional stress from the unfolding event.

 Sergeant Reid, before leaving, shared with Officer Linton a peculiar find.
 A small pouch of a suspicious white powder substance was discovered in the corner of Brinkley's workshop.
 Officer Linton seized the evidence, placing it securely in her care for further investigation.